RedisVentures/simple-vecsim-intro/README.md

 # Getting Started: **Redis Vector Similarity**
 This entry-level tutorial is meant to guide you through:
-- Setting up a RediSearch + Jupyter docker stack
+- Setting up a RediSearch + Jupyter + Streamlit docker stack
 - Creating text-based embeddings (vectors) from a sample/toy dataset
 - Storing vector data in RediSearch
 - Running vector queries and hybrid queries
+- Hosting a simple Streamlit UI

 ___